GhettoBastler/BusDisplay/README.md

 sudo pip install -r BusDisplay/requirements.txt
 ```

-Create a service and enable it to run the program at startup
+Copy the service file and enable it to run the program at startup

 *Note: the service file contains the full path to main.py.
 If you are not using the default username (pi) and/or if you cloned the repository into another location, change the content of BusDisplay.service accordingly.*
 ```